hipay/hipay-docs/platform-hipay-marketplace/upload_kyc_doc/upload_kyc_doc.md

 ##Document constraints

--   Accepted formats: `JPEG, JPG, GIF, PDF, PNG`
+-   Accepted formats: `JPG, GIF, PDF, PNG`
 -   Maximum file size: `5 MB`
 -   A certified translation is required for documents in a non-Latin language